What Should Los Angeles Seniors Know About HomeSafe Borrower Eligibility in 2026?

 Can a business own the home and get HomeSafe?

-For Los Angeles seniors, the cited HomeSafe guidance says Businesses, including corporations and partnerships, cannot qualify as HomeSafe borrowers.
-Confirm the full file because this answer is based on HomeSafe_Underwriting_Manual.pdf, Borrower Eligibility, page 13, Revised April 2026, current as of 2026.
+For Los Angeles homesafe borrower eligibility planning, Businesses, including corporations and partnerships, cannot qualify as HomeSafe borrowers.
+Source: HomeSafe_Underwriting_Manual.pdf, Borrower Eligibility, page 13, source date: Revised April 2026.
+Have the loan professional compare the fact with the complete file.

 Are non-arm's-length transactions allowed for HomeSafe?

-For Los Angeles seniors, the cited HomeSafe guidance says Non-arm’s-length transactions are ineligible for HomeSafe when there is a personal or business relationship between parties such as buyer, seller, loan officer, or originating lender.
-Confirm the full file because this answer is based on HomeSafe_Underwriting_Manual.pdf, Borrower Eligibility, page 13, Revised April 2026, current as of 2026.
+For Los Angeles homesafe borrower eligibility planning, Non-arm's-length transactions are ineligible for HomeSafe when there is a personal or business relationship between parties such as buyer, seller, loan officer, or originating lender.
+Source: HomeSafe_Underwriting_Manual.pdf, Borrower Eligibility, page 13, source date: Revised April 2026.
+Keep the citation with the borrower notes so the rule can be verified.

 Can non-permanent residents qualify for HomeSafe?

-For Los Angeles seniors, the cited HomeSafe guidance says Non-permanent resident aliens may qualify for HomeSafe only if the property is their principal residence, they have a valid Social Security number, and they prove eligibility to work in the United States.
-Confirm the full file because this answer is based on HomeSafe_Underwriting_Manual.pdf, Borrower Eligibility, page 13, Revised April 2026, current as of 2026.
+For Los Angeles homesafe borrower eligibility planning, Non-permanent resident aliens may qualify for HomeSafe only if the property is their principal residence, they have a valid Social Security number, and they prove eligibility to work in the United States.
+Source: HomeSafe_Underwriting_Manual.pdf, Borrower Eligibility, page 13, source date: Revised April 2026.
+Treat the answer as preparation, not as an approval promise.

 Can permanent residents qualify for HomeSafe?

-For Los Angeles seniors, the cited HomeSafe guidance says Permanent resident aliens may qualify for HomeSafe if they provide proof of lawful permanent residency and meet the same credit standards as U.S. citizens.
-Confirm the full file because this answer is based on HomeSafe_Underwriting_Manual.pdf, Borrower Eligibility, page 13, Revised April 2026, current as of 2026.
+For Los Angeles homesafe borrower eligibility planning, Permanent resident aliens may qualify for HomeSafe if they provide proof of lawful permanent residency and meet the same credit standards as U.S. citizens.
+Source: HomeSafe_Underwriting_Manual.pdf, Borrower Eligibility, page 13, source date: Revised April 2026.
+Confirm the product version before making a planning decision.

 About Reverse Mortgage California